sarpong4/snapsafe/README.md

 # Snapsafe

-Snapsafe Challenge: A systems-level tools that enforces fast, secure, and incremental backups with encryption and optional cloud upload.
-This is a CLI tool that allows users to specify files and directories to back up.
+A systems-level tool that enforces fast, secure, and incremental backups with encryption and optional cloud upload.
+This is a CLI tool that allows users to specify files and directories they want to back up.

 ## Part 1: Local Backup & Restore